krys2fa/ironman-dash/README.md

 - [Phaser](https://phaser.io).
 - [Leaderboard API Service](https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)

+## Game Development Design

+Click [here](src/assets/docs/gdd.md) to see the Game Design Document for the game.

 ## How to Play

 All you need is the main mouse button (left button).
 The game starts with Ironman running towards his laboratory.
 Help him jump onto platforms to avoid falling to his death.
 You may want to avoid the blue fireballs too as his suit can no longer help him fly or avoid getting burnt.